Historical Apoplexy · State Legislative Adaptations · United Kingdom

 FINDINGS RELATING TO NUCLEAR EXPENDITURE AND PRIORITIES

-(33) The United Kingdom maintains the Trident nuclear weapons programme at a total lifecycle cost estimated between one hundred twenty-eight billion pounds (Ministry of Defence, Defence Equipment Plan to 2033) and two hundred five billion pounds (Campaign for Nuclear Disarmament, lifetime estimate including replacement submarines, warheads, and infrastructure).
+(17) The United Kingdom maintains the Trident nuclear weapons programme at a total lifecycle cost estimated between one hundred twenty-eight billion pounds (House of Commons Library, CBP-8166; Ministry of Defence, Defence Equipment Plan to 2033) and two hundred five billion pounds (Campaign for Nuclear Disarmament, lifetime estimate including replacement submarines, warheads, and infrastructure).
 The Dreadnought-class submarine replacement programme alone costs thirty-one billion pounds, with a ten billion pound contingency fund.

-(34) The United Kingdom possesses the infrastructure to participate in ending civilisation but has not established the infrastructure to ensure all of its sixty-eight million residents can consistently feed themselves.
-Trident can deliver nuclear warheads to any point on earth.
+(18) The United Kingdom possesses the infrastructure to participate in the gravest military undertaking on earth but has not established the infrastructure to ensure all of its approximately sixty-nine point three million residents can consistently feed themselves.
+Trident can deliver nuclear warheads to any point on the planet.
 Groceries cannot consistently reach the most deprived communities in Blackpool, Jaywick, Middlesbrough, or the Welsh Valleys.
 This is not a resource constraint.
 It is a priorities failure.

 FINDINGS RELATING TO AUSTERITY AND EXTRACTION

-(35) Between 2010 and 2024, austerity measures involving reductions to public spending and welfare reform have been systematically associated with increased food insecurity and food bank usage (Equality Trust; EClinicalMedicine, Lancet, 2021).
-Food bank usage rose from fewer than 100,000 parcels in 2010/11 to 2.9 million in 2024/25 -- a twenty-nine-fold increase in fourteen years.
+(19) Between 2010 and 2024, austerity measures involving reductions to public spending and welfare reform were systematically associated with increased food insecurity and food bank usage (Equality Trust; EClinicalMedicine, The Lancet, 2021).
+Food bank usage rose from fewer than 100,000 parcels in 2010/11 to 2.9 million in 2024/25, a twenty-nine-fold increase in fourteen years.
 This increase is not a natural phenomenon.
 It is a policy outcome.

-(37) Total welfare spending in the United Kingdom reached approximately three hundred thirteen billion pounds in 2024/25 (Statista/OBR), with Universal Credit spending at eighty-seven point eight billion pounds forecast to reach ninety-nine billion pounds (OBR/Evening Standard, June 2025).
+(21) Total welfare spending in the United Kingdom reached approximately three hundred thirteen billion pounds in 2024/25 (Statista; OBR), with Universal Credit spending at eighty-seven point eight billion pounds forecast to reach ninety-nine billion pounds (OBR, June 2025).
 At-cost food distribution reduces the effective cost of living for every household, reducing the quantum of cash benefits required to maintain subsistence.

 PART 1